laravel-enso/action-logger/README.md

 - `system.actionLogs.exportExcel`

 The companion frontend package is `@enso-ui/action-logger`.

+The table defaults to `action_logs.created_at desc`, exposes `created_at` as a `datetime` column, and displays the resolved permission instead of a separate raw route column.

 ::: warning Note
 This package only logs actions for authenticated requests.
 If no authenticated user is available, no action log entry is created.